 - Small containers can be used to collect specimens such as old shells and feathers to take home, but remember not to take home living things

-- A good wildlife guide – our nature handbooks are (of course) perfect for nature spotting.
+- A good wildlife guide – a nature handbook is perfect for nature spotting.
 They include popular UK animals, bugs, trees, flowers and birds.

 Ideas for nature activities for kids

-- Identify species with the help of fact files from a wildlife guide – or draw our own pictures first and then write notes
+- Identify species with the help of fact files from a wildlife guide – or draw your own pictures first and then write notes

 - Use a container to carefully scoop up a mound of dirt or water from a pond and study what’s inside